artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/hw3/homework3.md

 	True
 	```

 2. **[4 points]** ```islegalmove(self, move_robot, move_direction)``` should return a boolean indicating if a movement is legal.
 The move direction includes 'north', 'south', 'east', 'west'.
 The robot shoult move within the game board and could only move to the neighbors of current grid.
-If there is a robot occupied at the grid you try to move, this movement will not be not legal.
+If there is a robot occupied at the grid you try to move, this movement will not be legal.

 	```python
 	def islegalmove(self, move_robot, move_direction):